Sweden: Geography

 About 15% of Sweden lies north of the Arctic Circle.
 Southern Sweden is predominantly agricultural, with increasing forest coverage northward.
 Around 65% of Sweden's total land area is covered with forests.
-The highest population density is in the Öresund Region in southern Sweden, along the western coast up to central Bohuslän, and in the valley of lake Mälaren and Stockholm.
+The highest population density is in the valley of lake Mälaren and Stockholm, the Öresund Region in southern Sweden and along the western coast up to central Bohuslän.
 Gotland and Öland are Sweden's largest islands; Vänern and Vättern are its largest lakes.
 Vänern is the third largest in Europe, after Lake Ladoga and Lake Onega in Russia.
 Combined with the third- and fourth-largest lakes Mälaren and Hjälmaren, these lakes take up a significant part of southern Sweden's area.
 Sweden's extensive waterway availability throughout the south was exploited with the building of the Göta Canal in the 19th century, shortening the potential distance between the Baltic Sea south of Norrköping and Gothenburg by using the lake and river network to facilitate the canal.

 Sweden also has plenty of long rivers draining the lakes.
-Northern and Central Sweden have several wide rivers known as älvar, commonly sourced within the Scandinavian Mountains.
+Northern and central Sweden have several wide rivers known as älvar, commonly sourced within the Scandinavian Mountains.
 The longest river is Klarälven-Göta älv, which originates in Trøndelag in central Norway, running 720 mi before it enters the sea at Gothenburg.
-Dalälven and the Torne are the second and third longest rivers in the country.
-Torne marks a large part of the Finland border.
 In southern Sweden, narrower rivers known as åar are also common.
-The vast majority of municipal seats are set either on the sea, a river or a lake and the majority of the country's population live in coastal municipalities.
+The vast majority of municipal seats are situated either along the sea, a river, or a lake, and most of the country's population resides in coastal municipalities.